DRAG

 Natural gas is also supplied by private companies.
 The main providers are İgdaş in Istanbul and Başkentgaz in Ankara.

-Documents: General documents, the gas meter number, and in some cases, an occupancy permit.
+Documents: General documents, the gas meter number, and in some cases, an occupancy permit (İskan).

-Costs: The gas deposit ranges from 600 to 6,000 Turkish Lira and is usually higher than for water and electricity.
+Costs: Many expats wonder, how much is the gas deposit in Turkey 2026?
+The gas deposit in Turkey 2026 ranges from 1,500 to 6,000 Turkish Lira and is usually higher than for water and electricity.

 4. Internet (İnternet)